-India has become the world’s largest exporter of generic drugs, and the country with a record of GMP warnings issued by the FDA
+India has become the world’s largest exporter of generic drugs and the country with a record of GMP warnings issued by the FDA

 In the August issue, Connect 2 Cleanrooms execs discuss customer service and global challenges

 Summer has been surprisingly busy on the news front, and the August issue is a testament to that.
 Cleanroom build projects are cropping up in the US, across Europe, in China, Japan and, most notably, in India.
-In the days running to press, we learned about plans in the drawing board of Telangana government officials to forge a pharmaceutical powerhouse in Hyderabad.
+In the days running to press, we learnt about plans in the drawing board of Telangana government officials to forge a pharmaceutical powerhouse in Hyderabad.

 The capital of the state in southern India is at the heart of a scheme to create a US$100 billion research and manufacturing cluster in the coming decade.
 Projects in the pipeline include the Pharma City, a 19,000-acre infrastructure catering to the value chain; a medical devices park; and a biological scale-up manufacturing facility.

 The potential demand in India for cleanrooms, equipment, services and technology providers is colossal and triggers optimism for business opportunities, but these developments should also call for caution.

 The potential demand in India for cleanrooms, equipment, services and technology providers is colossal